Statue of Liberty’s crown to reopen for first time since COVID-19 - NewsBreak

 MANHATTAN, N.Y.
 (PIX11) — The Statue of Liberty’s crown is set to welcome visitors Tuesday for the first time since the COVID-19 pandemic shut down much of New York City in 2020.

-The reopening was announced on the NYCgo tourism group’s Instagram page in a post featuring three photos of the iconic New York landmark.More Manhattan News
+The reopening was announced on the NYCgo tourism group’s Instagram page in a post featuring three photos of the iconic New York landmark.NY Attorney General files motion to restore all challenged gun laws

 Those looking to visit the statue should book tickets early, as slots fill up months in advance, the post advised.
 It also noted that Statue City Cruises is the only service providing access to both Lady Liberty and Ellis Island, in a word of warning against other ferry services claiming to go there.